wkimble91/webdevessentials/README.md

 `src/components/` is where any Astro/React/Vue/Svelte/Preact components go.

+`src/content/` is where any markdown files go and they are automatically populated as individual cards.

-Any static assets, like images and favicons, can be placed in the `public/` directory.
+Any static assets, like images and favicons, can either be placed in the `public/` directory or the 'src/images' directory.

+Style files, including Scss, can be directly imported without compiling beforehand.
+Scss can also be written directly to Astro files.

 ## 🧞 Commands